George IV Gurieli

-George IV Gurieli (გიორგი IV გურიელი) (died 1726), of the House of Gurieli, was Prince of Guria from 1711 to 1726, and a king of Imereti in western Georgia in 1716.
+George IV Gurieli (გიორგი IV გურიელი; died 1726), of the House of Gurieli, was Prince of Guria from 1711 to 1726, and a king of Imereti in western Georgia in 1716.
 He was installed as regent of Guria by his father, Mamia III Gurieli, then the king of Imereti, in 1712.
 In 1716, he seized the crown of Imereti, but was forced to abandon the enterprise later that year.
 Returning to Guria, his rule was challenged by a faction of local nobility, which included his mother Elene and brother Kaikhosro III Gurieli.
 He was finally able to crush the opposition after making peace with Bezhan Dadiani, Prince of Mingrelia.

 Early rule

-Giorgi was the eldest son of Mamia III Gurieli, Prince of Guria, and Princess Elene Abashidze, daughter of Prince Giorgi Abashidze.
-When Mamia seized the throne of Imereti in October 1712, Giorgi was made by his father as regent of Guria to the opposition of his younger brother, Levan.
-On Mamia's death on 5 January 1714, Giorgi Gurieli became prince-regnant.
-In 1716, the Imeretian opposition led by Bezhan Dadiani, Prince of Mingrelia, and Prince Zurab Abashidze invited the Ottoman troops in their successful bid to depose King Giorgi VII of Imereti, the late Mamia Gurieli's rival, and crowned Giorgi Gurieli as king at Kutaisi.
-His reign lasted for only three months; the dethroned king Giorgi VII's Rachian supporters ambushed and looted Gurieli's treasure, bound to Kutaisi, at Salominao, while a Gurian escort were captured and sold in slavery.
+George was the eldest son of Mamia III Gurieli, Prince of Guria, and Princess Helen Abashidze, daughter of Prince Giorgi-Malakia Abashidze.
+When Mamia seized the throne of Imereti in October 1712, George was made by his father as regent of Guria to the opposition of his younger brother, Levan.
+On Mamia's death on 5 January 1714, George Gurieli became prince-regnant.
+In 1716, the Imeretian opposition led by Bezhan Dadiani, Prince of Mingrelia, and Prince Zurab Abashidze invited the Ottoman troops in their successful bid to depose King George VI of Imereti, the late Mamia Gurieli's rival, and crowned George Gurieli as king at Kutaisi.
+His reign lasted for only three months; the dethroned king George VI's Rachian supporters ambushed and looted Gurieli's treasure, bound to Kutaisi, at Salominao, while a Gurian escort were captured and sold in slavery.
 The alarmed Gurieli fled Kutaisi back to Guria, while Imereti was divided by Dadiani, Abashidze, and the duke of Racha.

 Coup in Guria

-Back in his native principality, Giorgi Gurieli faced a coup engineered by his own mother, Elene, on whose instigation Dadiani, Abashidze, and the duke of Racha intervened with their troops to expel Giorgi and replace him with his younger brother, Kaikhosro III Gurieli, the unfrocked monk and Elene's favorite son.
-Giorgi fled to Akhlatsikhe under the protection of an Ottoman pasha.
-There he met his exiled predecessor as king of Imereti, Giorgi VII, who married Gurieli's sister Tamar.
-Akhaltsikhe's own power struggle deprived the two Giorgis of any meaningful support.
+Back in his native principality, George Gurieli faced a coup engineered by his own mother, Elene, on whose instigation Dadiani, Abashidze, and the duke of Racha intervened with their troops to expel George and replace him with his younger brother, Kaikhosro III Gurieli, the unfrocked monk and Elene's favorite son.
+George fled to Akhlatsikhe under the protection of an Ottoman pasha.
+There he met his exiled predecessor as king of Imereti, George VI, who married Gurieli's sister Tamar.
+Akhaltsikhe's own power struggle deprived the two Georges of any meaningful support.
 Gurieli moved to Erzurum and, with the troops provided by the local pasha, quickly reconquered Guria, forcing his mother and brothers into exile.

-The leading nobles of Guria, such as Eristavi and Bezhan Nakashidze did not welcome Giorgi's comeback and invoked Bezhan Dadiani's military aid to put Gurieli into flight to Batumi.
+The leading nobles of Guria, such as Eristavi and Bezhan Nakashidze did not welcome George's comeback and invoked Bezhan Dadiani's military aid to put Gurieli into flight to Batumi.
 Dadiani looted Guria and left.
 Gurieli was able to resume his reign and made peace with Dadiani.
 He then moved against his estranged nobles, expelled Eristavi, and took away Giorgi Nakashidze's wife, a daughter of Dadiani, as his own mate with her father's consent.
-Giorgi Gurieli died in 1726.
+George Gurieli died in 1726.
 He was succeeded by his son, Mamia IV Gurieli.